yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/memory.md

 It can be addressed by *compaction* (shuffling memory blocks into a bug contiguous memory block).
 Other techniques include *paging* and *segmentation*.

+### Slab allocation

+Slab allocation is a memory management mechanism intended for the efficient memory allocation of objects, reduced fragmentation caused by object allocations and deallocations.

+It pre-allocates a few chunks of memory (named slabs) that suits the expected allocated memory of a program's variables/objects.

+When the program allocates/deallocates the objects, the slab mechanism just labels the memory used/unused.
+Therefore, if this object class type is frequently used/destroyed, the slab mechanism helps save memory search/allocation/deallocation time.

 ## Paging

 A page table is consisted of mapping relationships between logical and physical addresses. $p$ and $f$ are indices for memory blocks, and $d$ is the offsets to locate data in each block.